gameDNAstudio/Crashlytics/README.md

     ```

     and replace _API_KEY_ with _Crashlytics API Key_.

+5. Turn on _Generate dSYM bundle for third party crash tools_ in _Project Settings_.

 ## Uploading symbols
 You need to upload symbols in order to properly handling crashes.
 You should do this after every submission to App Store or Google Play.